AyMINE – Technical documentation

 Properties

-- Emissions (e.g. elmg. radiation, vibration, noise, heat)
+- Emissions (e.g., electromagnetic radiation, vibrations, noise, heat)

-- Requirement for developed product
+- Requirement for the developed product

 Step 3: FMEA Report